distributive/Sahasrara/README.md

 ## Setup from Scratch

 If at any point something doesn't work, restart your computer first and try again, and then ask Benji (or someone else) for guidance.
+This guide is for Windows, mostly, but parts can be retooled for other OS's.

-1. git, wsl, and vscode
+1. git, wsl, and vscode setup
     1. github
         1. Create a GitHub account
         2. Go to <https://github.com/WarwickTabletop/tablebot>